01252 36 46 91 30 Grosvenor Road, Aldershot, GU11 3EB Mon - Fri(9 am - 6 pm) / Sat & Sun - Closed

 33 / 64

-33) Which of the following is not a valid reason for a security operative to make a citizen's arrest?
+33) Which of the following qualities is required for security operatives to be effective?

 34 / 64